hilmiwicak/dotfiles/README.md

 # dotfiles
-My personal dotfiles for various tools I use.
+My personal dotfiles / settings for various tools I use.

 ## List of tools I use: